Complaint details graphic alleged sex abuse texts

 A third minor also lived in the home, authorities said.

-Burnworth told police Kellar had ultimately backed out on the arrangement before the appointed time, telling her, "Well, I 'm not coming because I know you won't go through with this," the complaint said.
+Burnworth told police Kellar had ultimately backed out on the arrangement before the appointed time, telling her, "Well, I'm not coming because I know you won't go through with this," the complaint said.

 "Burnworth stated she did not even have access" to the two children at the time she and Kellar planned the encounter, the complaint said.
 She also told police that if she had the chance, she would have let Kellar have sexual intercourse with one of the children and doing so may have required drugging her, the complaint said.